Theatre of France

-An overview of the history of theatre of France.
+The theatre of France evolved from medieval liturgical dramatizations into forms such as farce, comedy and tragedy.
+During the 17th century, it was shaped by playwrights like Molière, Corneille and Racine, while after the 19th century, it embraced movements such as Naturalism and Symbolism.
+In the 20th century, innovators associated with the theatre of the absurd transformed dramatic conventions by abandoning traditional characters, plots and staging.

 Middle Ages

 Discussions about the origins of non-religious theatre ("théâtre profane") — both drama and farce — in the Middle Ages remain controversial, but the idea of a continuous popular tradition stemming from Latin comedy and tragedy to the 9th century seems unlikely.

 Most historians place the origin of medieval drama in the church's liturgical dialogues and "tropes".
 At first simply dramatizations of the ritual, particularly in those rituals connected with Christmas and Easter (see Mystery play), plays were eventually transferred from the monastery church to the chapter house or refectory hall and finally to the open air, and the vernacular was substituted for Latin.
 In the 12th century one finds the earliest extant passages in French appearing as refrains inserted into liturgical dramas in Latin, such as a Saint Nicholas (patron saint of the student clercs) play and a Saint Stephen play.

 Dramatic plays in French from the 12th and 13th centuries: